Hawaii Hike and Explore

 Explore the Wonders of the Big Island of Hawaii

 DAY 4: Spend the day at two beautiful historic parks - Pu'uhonua o Honaunau and Kaloko-Honokohau.
 Activities include hiking the 1871 Trail, coastal exploration of ancient Hawaiian village sites, and swimming.
-Whale watch from the beach.
+There's even the chance of whale watching from the beach.

-DAY 5 and 6: Explore the northern end of the island.
-Hear the amazing story of Pu'ukohola Heiau, one of the most sacred places in Hawaii and explore dramatic Pulolu Valley.
+DAY 5 and 6: Take day trips to explore the northern end of the island.
+Hear the amazing story of Pu'ukohola Heiau, one of the most sacred places in Hawaii, and explore dramatic Pulolu Valley.
 Cool off before dinner at the beach with a little swim.
+Overnights at local Kona lodging.

 DAY 7: Return to the Hilo side in the morning, visiting Akaka Falls on the way and enjoy one last lunch together in this interesting old Hawaiian city.
 Your trip officially ends at noon.
 Transportation to the airport will be provided on this day.
 Please schedule your departing flights for after 2pm.
 Mahalo!